Torhan03326/student-performance-analysis/README.md

 - Past academic failures showed the strongest negative relationship with performance
 - Parental education showed a moderate positive relationship
 - Study time had a smaller but consistent positive effect
-- Most variables demonstrated relatively weak predictive power individually
+- Most individual variables showed limited predictive power on their own, highlighting the complexity of academic performance prediction
 - Increasing model complexity only produced marginal improvements
 - Several models showed signs of underfitting and predicted values close to the mean
 - Logistic regression classification achieved approximately 70% accuracy

 The project emphasizes understanding model behaviour, dataset limitations, and interpretation of statistical relationships rather than only focusing on prediction performance.

+## Limitations

+Several variables demonstrated relatively weak correlations with academic performance, which limited the predictive performance of some models.
+The project therefore emphasizes interpretation, model behaviour, and statistical reasoning rather than only maximizing predictive accuracy.

+The datasets also contain behavioural and self-reported variables that may not fully capture the complexity of real-world academic performance.

 ## Technologies Used